sumitkgp79/sumitkgp79/README.md

 - 👋 Hi, I’m @sumitkgp79
 - 👀 I’m interested in Data Science who loves to solve complex problems with Data.
 - 🌱 I’m currently learning complex algorithms and it's implementations with end to end development lifecycle.
-- 💞️ I’m looking to collaborate on interesting ideas and works in fields of Data Science or anything which make our life easier.
+- 💞️ I’m looking to collaborate on interesting ideas and projects in fields of Data Science or anything which make our life easier.
 - 📫 How to reach me ...

 <!---